-The goal was to specify the push and pull factors leading to the decision to stay or move.
+The goal was to specify the factors leading to the decision to stay or move.
 Additionally, the gaps in support structures were identified and some recommendations on addressing them were formulated.

-Moreover, special attention was paid to the accumulated social capital of the most vulnerable groups affected by the war in Ukraine or "earned strength" - the resilience built as the result of the need to cope with disaster or marginalization20.
+Moreover, special attention was paid to the accumulated social capital of the most vulnerable groups affected by the war in Ukraine or "earned strength" - the resilience built as the result of the need to cope with disaster or marginalization.